-However, by this time the British had come to realize that the reports of significant Tory support in the south had been greatly exaggerated.
-The southern colonies were greatly divided and the rebel cause also garnered significant support, particularly outside the cities in the backcountry.
+However, by this time the British realized that reports of significant Tory support in the south had been greatly exaggerated.
+The southern colonies were greatly divided and the rebel cause also garnered significant support, particularly outside the cities.

 Heavy-handed British tactics in the south and widely reported atrocities against colonists aided the colonial cause by driving up recruitment numbers for those seeking revenge.

 When Greene decided to take the unconventional tactic of splitting his forces, the resulting detachment would lead to the pivotal Battle of Cowpens in 1781.

 On January 17, 1781, the British and Americans fought the Battle of Cowpens on an open field near modern-day Cowpens, South Carolina.
 The area is located in the northwest of the state and close to the North Carolina border.

 When splitting his forces, Nathaniel Greene chose Brigadier General Daniel Morgan to lead the detachment.
 Greene’s decision was unconventional at the time as it went against traditional military doctrine of not splitting one’s forces when pitted against a superior foe (the British).